Seil: Religion

-Seil is associated with the sixth century saint Brendan of Clonfert who established a monastery on the Garvellachs and at a later date a cell on the site of Kilbrandon Church to which he gave his name.
+Seil is associated with the 6th century saint Brendan of Clonfert who established a monastery on the Garvellachs and at a later date a cell on the site of Kilbrandon Church to which he gave his name.
 The modern church, located between Balvicar and Cuan, has five stained glass windows by Douglas Strachan illustrating scenes from the Sea of Galilee.
 The central window depicts a ship in distress and "the portrayal in glowing colour of the storm's sweep, the crew's terror, and Christ's self-possession, has a lively drama unique in Highland stained glass".

 Folklore and media

-The well-known pub Tigh na Truish (Gaelic for 'house of the trousers') at Clachan Seil is said to have obtained its name in the wake of the 1745 Jacobite Rebellion.
+The well-known pub Tigh an Truish (Gaelic for 'house of the trousers') at Clachan Seil is said to have obtained its name in the wake of the 1745 Jacobite Rebellion.
 Supposedly, shore-going islanders swapped their kilts for trousers here after Highland dress was banned.

 Parts of Ring of Bright Water were filmed on Seil.

 Notable people

-Alexander Beith Free Church Moderator spent about 4 years in this parish.
+Alexander Beith, Free Church Moderator, spent about 4 years in this parish.

 Arthur Murray, 3rd Viscount Elibank and his wife, the actress Faith Celli, purchased property on Seil in the 1930s.
 They converted a row of derelict cottages into a substantial dwelling and created the 2 ha garden at An Cala, near Ellanabeich.

 The artist C. John Taylor lived at Ellanabeich for many years until his death in 1998.
 His painting of the Clachan Bridge "Bridge Over The Atlantic" sold nearly a million copies.

-Frances Shand Kydd, the mother of Diana, Princess of Wales lived on the island for many years until her death in 2004.
+Frances Shand Kydd, the mother of Diana, Princess of Wales, lived on the island for many years until her death in 2004.